Jump to section:

 - Agencies such as ONR and DHHS certify the University's Property, Purchasing, and Cost Accounting systems.
 More information can be found here.

 - Individual sponsors

 - University of Arizona Internal Audit Office

-Auditors are not "The Bad Guys."
 Auditors provide the important function of keeping the system in balance and protecting the public.
-Auditors also provide valuable feedback and advice to management for making improvements to the process.
+Auditors also provide valuable feedback and advice to management for improving grant and contract administration.

 The central administrators monitor the audit to ensure that the audit is conducted within the general means of accepted audit practice and to ensure that the audit is conducted within the originally-defined scope.
 The Senior Vice President for Research and/or the controller have the ultimate authority to approve the response to an audit on behalf of the University.

 The auditor will conduct an "Entrance Conference" with the principal investigator, business manager, and representatives from Sponsored Projects Services and the Financial Services Office.
 The purpose of the Entrance Conference is to define the scope of the audit and discuss the process for the audit.